-Area of Type of Location Impact Adverse effect on integrity Development Development and mitigation SUE3 (Land at Berry Hill) also known as Lindhurst - south of A617 bordering Harlow Wood and Rainworth Lakes SSSI Mixed development (including 1700 houses, hotel/leisure, school, shopping centre, employment areas) Adjacent to the ppSPA Prior to development the site was arable land surrounded by woodland.
-Fire, tipping, recreational disturbance, cat predation Mitigation measures have been written in as conditions including habitat creation adjacent to Harlow Wood and complimentary habitat near Newstead.
-Green Infrastructure network to be integrated into development.
-SuDS creation and management plan.
-Educational measures and access management including ranger service.
-In-combination - most likely some impact in combination with all other residential development.
-But not significant once planned mitigation is put in place.
+Area of Type of Location Impact Adverse effect on integrity

+Development Development and mitigation

+SUE3 (Land at Mixed Adjacent Prior to Mitigation measures have

+Berry Hill) also development to the development been written in as conditions

+known as Lindhurst (including 1700 ppSPA the site was including habitat creation

+- south of A617 houses, arable land adjacent to Harlow Wood and

+bordering Harlow hotel/leisure, surrounded by complimentary habitat near

+Wood and school, shopping woodland.
+Newstead.
+Green

+Rainworth Lakes centre, Infrastructure network to be

+SSSI employment Fire, tipping, integrated into development.

+areas) recreational SuDS creation and

+disturbance, management plan.

+cat predation Educational measures and

+access management

+including ranger service.

+In-combination - most likely

+some impact in combination

+with all other residential

+development.
+But not

+significant once planned

+mitigation is put in place.

 - 6.5.14.
-The Local Plan allocates two currently unconsented housing sites that are located well within 400m of the ppSPA53.
+The Local Plan allocates two currently unconsented housing sites that are located well within 400m of the ppSPA.
 These are: - Site H1a (Clipstone Road East, Crown Farm Way) is predominately residential.
 These are two large sites (Sites 13 and 101) combined into a single allocation and located south-west of Clipstone, and will deliver a total of 511 dwellings.
 Site 101 has a resolution to grant subject to the signing of a Section 106 agreement.
 An application for Site 13 was submitted in 2017.
 Although part of the ppSPA does lie within 400m of this site, much of that part of the ppSPA is an existing industrial/employment site at Crown Farm and is unlikely to support nesting nightjar or woodlark territories.
 Another portion is wetland (private fishing ponds) with limited tree cover which would not be used by nightjar or woodlark.
 The other nearby area of land to the south of industrial estate is the restored Mansfield colliery site, which could provide some value for nightjar or woodlark in the long term depending on habitat restoration and subsequent appropriate management.
 There are no records of either species on or near the site according to data from Nottinghamshire Biological & Geological Records Centre.

-53 Site H1j is also technically located within 400m of the ppSPA but is 390m away at its closest and is separated from the ppSPA by urban development, Moreover, the only part of the ppSPA within 400m of this site is a small area of industrial estate.
+&lt;sup>53 Site H1j is also technically located within 400m of the ppSPA but is 390m away at its closest and is separated from the ppSPA by urban development, Moreover, the only part of the ppSPA within 400m of this site is a small area of industrial estate.